kashmawy/machine_learning/deep_learning/GAN/MNIST/README.md

 | Sigmoid activation                               | SAME                     |

-Output is the probability that 28x28x1 is a digit and it is between 0.0 and 1.0
+Output is the probability that 28x28x1 is a digit and it is between 0.0 and 1.0 RMSprop with learning rate of 0.0002 and decay of 6e-8 is used here.
+Loss used is binary_crossentropy

 The following shows the generator architecture: